Three Major Changes and Two that will Shape the Future

-On July 28th, we celebrated 10,000 days of Internet and how it’s changed our lives.
+On July 28th, we celebrated 10,000 days of the Internet and how it’s changed our lives.
 It’s also changed the way we do business and, more importantly, the way we relate to our customers.

-Here are the three of the most important things that the advent of the Internet has changed about the way we do customer service and two that will shape it in years to come.
+Here are three of the most important things that the advent of the Internet has changed about the way we do customer service and two that will shape it in years to come.

 1. Customer Feedback

 If in the past a bad customer experience could have gone unnoticed by the masses, these days a bad customer review can seriously damage a brand’s trust, with the push of a button.
 We’ve all seen bad restaurant reviews and decided not to reserve a table, or poor customer experience with a service provider and decided against paying for their services.